ilyaluk/atlantis-plan-ui/README.md

 Pick your preferred method (building in docker image, adding via Helm initConfig, etc).
 You can grab latest binary from [releases](https://github.com/ilyaluk/atlantis-plan-ui/releases) or build it yourself.

+Check out Helm values in `demo/helm_values.yaml` for an example of how to add it to your Helm chart.

 Then, add following to your repo-config:

 ```yaml